FirelyTeam/firely-docs/vonk/getting_started.rst

 Getting Started
 ===============

-If you want to start using the standard Vonk server in your own Windows environment, follow the steps on this page to install and run the server. |br|
+If you want to start using the standard Firely Server server in your own Windows environment, follow the steps on this page to install and run the server. |br|
 For non Windows systems, or if you want to use Docker for Windows, please look at the :ref:`use_docker` section.

-1. Download the Vonk binaries and the license file from `Simplifier.net <https://simplifier.net/vonk>`_.
+1. Download the Firely Server binaries and the license file from `Simplifier.net <https://simplifier.net/vonk>`_.

-2. Extract the downloaded files to a location on your system, for example: :code:`C:\Vonk`.
+2. Extract the downloaded files to a location on your system, for example: :code:`C:\FirelyServer`.
 We will call this the working directory.

 3. Put the license file in the working directory.